 A single photon can be defined in several ways.
-In standard quantum optics textbooks [26, 27], a single photon is the state resulting from a creation operator acting on the vacuum state.
-The usual example would be a single photon in a single frequency mode $(|1{\omega}\rangle = \hat{a}(\omega)^{\dagger}|0\rangle$).
+In standard quantum optics textbooks [27, 28], a single photon is the state resulting from a creation operator acting on the vacuum state.
+The usual example would be a single photon in a single frequency mode $(|1{\omega}\rangle = \hat{a}(\omega)^{\dagger}|0\rangle)$ .
 This single photon state is very commonly used because it is simple from the pedagogical point of view and often sufficient to describe many of the quantum optics phenomena.
 However, being a single frequency mode implies that it is also delocalised in time.
-This is incompatible with the single photon produced in the laboratory that has a frequency bandwidth and is thus localised in time1.
-A more practical definition would relate it to the detection process, or the generation process [28].
+This is incompatible with the single photon produced in the laboratory that is localised in time (e.g. from spontaneous emission) and thus has a finite bandwidth.
+A more practical definition would relate it to the detection process, or the generation process [29].
 For instance, a single photon can be defined as a single "click" in the detector.
 The following discussion treats the single photon from the generation process point of view.

 Over the last two decades, the major technological development in making a versatile single photon source is largely motivated by the emerging field of quantum information science.
-For instance, the first quantum cryptography protocol, BB84 [29, 30], requires a single photon source.
-Although the subsequent development of quantum cryptography protocols relaxes this requirement [31], it continues to find applications in other fields, such as random number generation [32, 33], linear optics based quantum computation [10], quantum metrology [34, 35], etc.
+For instance, the first quantum cryptography protocol, BB84 [30, 31], requires a single photon source.
+Although the subsequent development of quantum cryptography protocols relaxes this requirement [32], it continues to find applications in other fields, such as random number generation [33, 34], linear optics based quantum computation [10], quantum metrology [35, 36], etc.